John Seely, Lord Mottistone

 The initials are those of his partner Paul Edward Paget and the Dean of Westminster at that time, Alan Campbell Don.
 The statue was unveiled on 25th November 1966.

-The statue is in a private garden but can be seen through the door of St Catherine's chapel when the Little Cloister is open to the public Tuesdays-Thursdays.
+The statue is in a private garden but can be seen through the door of St Catherine's chapel when the Little Cloister and College Garden are open to the public .

-The gardens of his residence on the Isle of Wight, in Mottistone village, are open to the public.
+The gardens of his residence on the Isle of Wight, Mottistone Gardens, are open to the public